aubreyrjones/lemon-py/README.md

 `@lexdef` block, and the ordering rules discussed below apply only to the relative definition of different tokens of the _same class_.

-"literal" tokens are defined by a fixed string of characters, and are stored/matched with a basic prefix tree.
+"literal" tokens are defined by a fixed string of case-sensitive/exactly-matched characters, and are stored/matched with a basic prefix tree.
 Literals are matched greedily, with the longest matching sequence having priority.
 Thus the order in which you define overlapping literals is largely irrelevant (although definition order will influence search order between disjoint literals).
 Literal tokens are returned by Lemon-defined code number, without an additional text value.

-NOTE: leading/trailing whitespace is _not_ preserved on the right side of the definition.
+NOTE: leading/trailing whitespace is _not_ preserved on the right side of the definition, although internal whitespace is preserved.
 The definition string is subjected to `str.strip()` prior to codegen.

 * Literal syntax: `TOKEN := literal_string`.

 Literal tokens have a higher priority than value tokens below, and so may erroneously consume the prefix of a value token.
 For instance, defining a literal matching `else` would consume the first part of a variable named `elsewhere`, generating a mis-parse or parse error.
+Reprioritizing values higher than literals would result in `else` lexing as an identifier in the above example.

 To solve this problem, literals may optionally be declared with a terminator pattern.
 The pattern is a regular expression which _must match_ the input after the literal string in order for the literal to match.
 The terminator characters themselves are _not consumed_ as